 James and Martha's son William died on 20 January 1809 aged 9 and was buried at Berkeley on 26 January 1809.
 The monumental inscription also makes reference to an infant son Thomas, but no age or date of death is given.
 This would appear to be Thomas Merrett who was buried on 15 January 1803 at Berkeley.
 The register records that he was the son of James Merrett of Slimbridge, yeoman, but again gives no age.

-James Merrett died in 1839 aged 72 (Reg Gen March Qtr 1839 Wheatenhurst 11 357).
-In 1841 Martha is farming in Arlingham.
-In 1861, aged 87, she is still shown as farming 123 acres in Arlingham with the help of 3 men and 1 boy.
+James Merrett died on 27 January 1839 aged 72 (Reg Gen March Qtr 1839 Wheatenhurst 11 357).
+In 1841 Martha is farming at Clapsgate, Arlingham.
+In 1851 she is still farming in Arlingham, but, aged 78, she is shown as the joint occupier of 133 acres with her son Charles.
+George remains at home and is described as a farmers son.
+In 1861, aged 87, she is still shown as farming 123 acres at Clapsgate, Arlingham with the help of 3 men and 1 boy.
 Living with her are sons Charles aged 53 and George aged 50.
 Charles was a fisherman and George, working on a farm.

 Martha Merrett died on 18 April 1865 at Arlingham aged 92 years old.
 She is described as the widow of James Merrett, farmer.
 The cause of death is "old age and general decay".
 The witness was Ann Merrett who was only able to make her mark.
 (Reg Gen June Qtr 1865 Wheatenhurst 6a 181).